HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Rare, clonal diseases of hematopoietic stem cells with development of clinically heterogeneous clinical pictures characterized by mast cell proliferation in internal organs and/or (more rarely) only in the skin (cutaneous mastocytoses).
+Rare, clonal disorders of hematopoietic stem cells with development of clinically heterogeneous clinical pictures characterized by mast cell proliferation in internal organs and/or (more rarely) only in the skin (cutaneous mastocytoses).

 In cutaneous mastocytosis, mast cell proliferation is restricted exclusively to the skin.
 Cutaneous mastocytosis predominantly affects children.